 And suddenly, I’m not.
 I’m almost alarmingly awake, feeling like I’ve downed several cups of coffee in a row.
 I leave Brickhaven, heading towards my home in the Maerapeldre district to get a quick shower and shave.
 I’m ten minutes from my house when some jackass in a rusted out sedan with expensive wheels pulls out in front of me.
 I slam on the brakes, just barely avoiding rear ending him.
 I jam down the horn while yelling a colorful stream of invectives at him before ending it with, “Next time, just hit me!”

 As soon as the words leave my mouth I panic.
 What have I done?
 Am I now destined for a car accident?
 When will it happen?
 Is he going to circle back and ram me, or is it going to be at some other time and place at some point in the future?
 Can I change all that by saying something different now?
 I decide to try it out.

 “I mean, pay more attention to where you’re going so you won’t get into an accident with anyone.
 Especially me.
 Just be careful out there.”

-By this point cars are backed up behind me and honking so I wave them past and start on my way again.
-The whole rest of the way I’m on high alert triple checking every intersection and side street for some four-wheeled steel specter of doom.
-By the time I pull into the driveway my hands are cramping and my shoulders aching from the death grip I’ve had on the steering wheel.
+By this point cars are backed up behind me and honking so I wave them past before starting on my way again.
+The rest of the drive I’m on high alert, triple checking every intersection and side street for some four-wheeled steel specter of doom.
+By the time I pull into the driveway my hands are cramping, and my shoulders aching from the death grip I have on the steering wheel.
 I sprint for the front door, conscious of the fact I said hit me not hit my car, and head straight to the master bath.